mui/material-ui/docs/data/material/components/accordion/accordion.md

 ### One opened item per time

-Use the `expanded` prop, together with React's `useState` to set only one opened item per time.
+Use the `expanded` prop with React's `useState` hook to allow only one Accordion item to be expanded at a time.
 The demo below also shows a bit of visual customziation.

 {{"demo": "CustomizedAccordions.js"}}